DexterSC/titanic-survival-analysis/README.md

 ## 📊 What I Learned

-- The importance of avoiding data leakage during preprocessing
+- The importance of avoiding data leakage during preprocessing.
-- How overfitting shows up when validation accuracy doesn't reflect public test scores
+- How overfitting shows up when validation accuracy doesn't reflect public test scores.
-- Trade-offs between model complexity and generalization
+- Trade-offs between model complexity and generalization.
-- How feature engineering can both help and hurt performance
+- How feature engineering can both help and hurt performance.
-- Real-world evaluation with metrics like confusion matrix and F1-score
+- Real-world evaluation with metrics like confusion matrix and F1-score.

 ---